 С EG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements 1 PSU payment Account Selection PISPs must provide PSUs at least one of the following options: enter their Payer's payment Account Identification details select their Account Identification details (this assumes they have been saved previously) • n/a 24 PISP Required 2 The PISP must communicate information clearly to the PSU when obtaining consent in order to initiate the payment order.
 PSR Regs.
 68(3)(a), 69(2) and 70(3)(a) FCA Approach Document paragraphs 17.46 and 17.47 8 PISP Required 4 The redirection must take the PSU to a ASPSP web page (desktop/mobile) for authentication purposes only without introducing any additional screens.
-Trustee P3/P4 letter Actions P3 A2 and P3 A6 EBA Draft Guideline 5.2 (d) 1 ASPSP Required 5 ASPSPs must display as minimum the Payment Amount, Currency and the Payee Account Name on to make the PSU aware of these details (unless an SCA exemption is being applied).
-These details must be displayed as part of the authentication journey on at least one of the following screens without introducing additional confirmation screens (unless supplementary information is required, refer to section 4.1.2) 1.
-PISP to ASPSP redirection screen 2.
-Authentication screen 3.
-ASPSP to PISP redirection screen • RTS Art.
-5(1)(a) 28 ASPSP Required 6 The ASPSP web based authentication must have no more than the number of steps that the PSU would experience when making a payment directly through the ASPSP web based channel (desktop/mobile).
+Trustee P3/P4 letter Actions P3 A2 and P3 A6 EBA Draft Guideline 5.2 (d) 1 ASPSP Required 6 The ASPSP web based authentication must have no more than the number of steps that the PSU would experience when directly accessing the web based ASPSP channel (desktop/mobile).
 Trustee P3/P4 letter Actions P3 A2 and P3 A6 EBA Draft Guideline 5.2 (d) 1 ASPSP Required 9 PSU must be redirected straight back to the PISP website/app on the same device where PISP displays confirmation of successful initiation. • PSR Reg.
 44(1) 26 PISP Required

 СХ CX Considerations 3 ASPSP should make the PSU aware through an intermediary screen that they are being taken to their ASPSP for authentication to complete the payment.
+5 ASPSP should display the amount and payee of the payment as part of the authentication journey.
 7 ASPSP should have intermediary screen which indicates the status of the request and informs the PSU that they will be automatically taken back to the PISP.
 8 ASPSP should inform the PSU on the intermediary screen that their session with the ASPSP is closed.